jrfaeder/viral-lifecycle-bngl/README.md

 ## Original Model

-This implementation is based on the integrated virus-immune model developed by Boddepalli et al. The original MATLAB files (`ODEs.m`, `Param.xlsx`, `Param_vector.m`) are included for validation and reference.
+This implementation is based on the integrated virus-immune model developed by Boddepalli et al. (2025), available at https://www.biorxiv.org/content/10.1101/2025.06.17.660089v3.
+The original MATLAB files (`ODEs.m`, `Param.xlsx`, `Param_vector.m`) are included for validation and reference.

 ## License